-Loans Classification Type of Facility Sub Standard (Overdue Period) Doubtful (Overdue Period) Bad & Loss (Overdue Period) Continuous Loan & Demand Loan 3 months or more but less than 9 months 9 months or more but less than 12 months 12 months or more Fixed Term Loan 9 months or more but less than 15 months 15 months or more but less than 18 months 18 months or more Short Term Agricultural & Micro Credit 12 months or more but less than 36 months 36 months or more but less than 60 months 60 months or more
+Type of facility Loans Classification Sub Standard (Overdue Period) Doubtful (Overdue Period) Bad & Loss (Overdue Period) Continuous Loan & Other than CMS : Other than CMS: Other than CMS: Demand Loan 3 months or more but less than 9 months.
+9 months or more but less than 12 months.
+12 months or more.
+CMS: CMS: CMS: 6 months or more but less than 18 months 18 months or more but less than 30 months.
+30 months or more.
+Fixed Term Loan [1] Other than CMS : Other than CMS: Other than CMS: 12 months or more.